-At South Division, we strive to prepare our students to become responsible citizens who contribute to the growth of society and give back to their community.
+At South Division, we strive to prepare our students for college, career, and life.

 South Division High School’s Advanced Placement (AP) courses are demanding and accelerated.
 These classes are college freshmen-levelcourses.
 AP courses sharpen students’ analytical thinking skills.
 By taking the AP Exam at the end of the course, college(s) will be able to recognize that students have learned college level material and deserve college credit.